Earlier this year, I had the good fortune of seeing my name as an available domain to purchase (!).

 Over 2 to 3 years, I sporadically worked on it on and off to migrate the old site over to its self-hosted WordPress platform.

-I definitely didn’t want to deal with all that for anything more than one self-hosted WordPress website.
+While successful troubleshooting is fun, I definitely didn’t want to deal with more than one self-hosted WordPress website when it came to personal projects.

 Thoughts About Merging Into One Website